 Click on each name to learn more about the amphibians found in Utah and the sound buttons to hear their calls.

+- Some amphibian species are protected by state law, thus collecting and possessing some species is prohibited.
 For a full list of the Utah Division of Wildlife Resources’ amphibian and reptile regulations please click here.